wangchaeboll/wangchaeboll/README.md

 - 👋 Hi, I’m @wangchaeboll
 - 👀 I’m interested in coding
-- 🌱 I’m started learning coding when i was 19 , on June 2023
+- 🌱 I started to learn coding when i was 19 , on June 2023
 - 💞️ I’m looking to collaborate on someone who can teach me more , as i wan to learn more
 - 📫 How to reach me ? i have youtube , twitter and gmail
 - 😄 Pronouns: ...